Moritzkaufold/HSG-Mosaic-2020/README.md

 ***Project Description***

-This is a student project of the University of St. Gallen within the course Programming – Introduction Level.
-Python is the programming language used for the project.
+This is a student project (Python3 used) of the University of St. Gallen within the course Programming – Introduction Level.
 The goal of the project was to create a mosaic of small pictures, which on the whole imitates a larger picture.
-Since we, Nikolas and Moritz, are both very interested in art, we decided to take a picture of an artist with simple colours and recreate this image with many (1616 to be exact) smaller pictures.
+Since we, Nikolas and Moritz, are both very interested in art, we decided to take a color spectrum with simple colours and recreate this image with many (1616 to be exact) smaller pictures.

-We focused on bees for the small pictures since they appear in many different colors, making the final mosaic target picture more vivid.
+We focused on bees for the small pictures since they appear in many different colors and we were able to find many bee pictures on Flickr, making the final mosaic target picture more vivid.
+In the end, the mosaic of 1600 small bee pictures should imitate the large color spectrum image ("Colour_Spectrum_Target.png").

 In order to use and test the program, please see the "Instruction" Section below.